Arnette110/E-Commerce-App/README.md

 ## Credits

-* This project was part of an online course on Udemy taught and designed by Andrei Neagoie and Yihua Zhang.
+* This project was designed by Andrei Neagoie and Yihua Zhang.
+I do not take credit for the design and layout of this project.

 ## License